runebaas/switzerlan-rules/rules/tournaments/lol.md

 ## Schedule

-First appointment for the team representative will be the briefing on Friday at 19:00.
-The Tournament itself will start one hour later at 20:00.
+The first appointment for the team representative will be the briefing on Friday at 20:00.
+The Tournament itself will start at 21:30.
 All players must be at the location at the start of the tournament.

+No accommodations will be made for other tournaments that may happen during the time of this tournament.

 ## Game Settings